--ment

--ward

-A SUFFIX IS A SYLLABLE ADDE E ITS MEANING.
-IN M E FINAL E OF THE ROOT WORD.
-FOR ®N THE ROOT WORD TO AN / BEFORE WHEN ADDING A SUFFIX THAT STARTS WITH A EXAMPLE, NERVE BECOMES NERVOUS.
-ALSO, CHANGE ADDING ANY SUFFIX EXCEPT -ING.
+-ship -ward A SUFFIX IS A SYLLABLE ADDED TO THE SUPPLY A WORD TO CHANGE ITS MEANING.
+IN IN ST CASES, WHEN ADDING A SUFFIX THAT STARTS WITH A VOL. SUPPLY A FINAL E OF THE ROOT WORD.
+FOR EXAMPLE, NERVE BECOMES NERVOUS.
+ALSO, CHANGE AT THE ROOT WORD TO AN / BEFORE ADDING ANY SUFFIX EXCEPT -ING.

-Suffix Meaning

--able able to be

--al of, like, or suital of or

--an relating to, belong to, or living in

--ance the condition or state of being

--ant a person or thing that do something

--ative having the nature of or relation

--ent characterized by

--ful full of

--ian relating to, belonging to, or living in

--ity quality or degree

--ive have or tend to be

--less without or lacking
+-able able to be payable, movable, portable -al of, like, or suital of or logical, natural, comical -an relating to, belong to, or living in American, European, librari -ance performance, allowance -ant a person or thing that do something contestant, peasant, servant -ative the condition or state of being a person or thing that do so mething having the nature of or relative characterized by full of relating to, belonging to, or living in quality or degree imaginative, talkative, decor -ent characterized by different, reverent, independ -ful full of Asstrtul, beautiful -ian relating to, belonging to, or living in musician, magician -ity quality or degree activity, fatality, popularity -ive have or tend to be active, attractive, impressive -less without or lacking homeless, thoughtless -ment act of payment, employment, achi -ness state of happiness, thoughtfulness -or person or thing that does something actor, accelerator -ous characterized by nervous, courageous, famou -ship quality of or having the office of friendship, leadership, comp in the direction of

-act of state of -ness person or thing that does something -or characterized by -ous -ship quality of or having the office of in the direction of different, reverent, inder dtive IIIII ans 10 logical, natural, comical American, European, librarian performance, allowance contestant, peasant, servant imaginative, talkative, decorative payable, movable, portable activity, fatality, popularity active, attractive, impressive homeless, thoughtless payment, employment, achievement happiness, thoughtfulness actor, accelerator nervous, courageous, famous friendship, leadership, companionship backward, homeward, westward acer, acid, acri | bitter, sour, sharp ag, agi, ig, act | do, move, go
+American, European, librarian performance, allowance contestant, peasant, servant imaginative, talkative, decorative different, reverent, independ of musician, magchan activity, fatality, popularity active, attractive, impressive homeless, thoughtless payment, employment, achievement happiness, thoughtfulness actor, accelerator nervous, courageous, famous friendship, leadership, companionship backward, homeward, westward acer, acid, acri | bitter, sour, sharp ag, agi, ig, act | do, move, go